opendocsg/opendoc-family-justice-courts-practice-directions/Part 14-General Matters.md

 (4) Senior Counsel will continue to be given the precedence and the right of preaudience according to paragraph 166.

-(5) If a hearing or conference is being conducted in the Supreme Court building, solicitors shall use the Electronic Queue Management System as set out in the Supreme Court Practice Directions.
+(5) If a hearing or conference is being conducted in the Supreme Court building, solicitors shall use the Central Display Management System as set out in the Supreme Court Practice Directions 2021.

 ## 166. Precedence and preaudience of Senior Counsel